Quantum logic under semi-classical limit: information loss: Introduction

-Since then a lot has been done in this sphere; one can find an overview in \cite{ql_rev,ql_rev_2}.
-Some possible quantum computational structures are presented in \cite{ql_comp}.
-On the investigations in the algebraic structure of logic within the framework of non-commutative geometry involving Baire*-algebras one can read \cite{ql_no-commut}.
-In \cite{ql_m-alg} the so-called measurement algebras, the formalism of which is weaker than that of Hilbert spaces, are being explored.
-Characterization of the orthomodular lattices via the Sasaki projection one can find in \cite{ql_orthoposet}.
-Papers \cite{ql_context,ql_contextual} are devoted to the analysis of contexts, i.e. the maximal sets of commuting logic statements.
-Different approaches in formal representation and formalism initiation for quantum logic (QL) are being explored.
-Investigations in categorical QL one can find in \cite{ql_categ} or in \cite{ql_categ_sem}.
-On the measurement-based QL and computation, which are strongly connected to projective operators logic representation \cite{ql_Neumann-2}, one can read in \cite{ql_rev_meas,ql_meas}, where the first one is devoted to the ``reversible measurement'' \--- a hypothetical operation allowing to ``look inside'' the quantum computation, and the second one describes measurement-based computation on graph states.
-Paper \cite{ql_l-val} develops a theory of finite automata based on QL.
-In \cite{ql_pragmatic} author interprets QL as a language of ``pragmatically'' decidable assertive formulas, thus formalizing statements about physical quantum systems.
-In \cite{ql_and-then} one can find QL representation based on the alternative set of logic operations.
+To date much progress has been done in the area; for the reviews see \cite{ql_rev,ql_rev_2}.
+Some possible quantum computational structures are presented in \cite{ql_comp}. \cite{ql_no-commut} is devoted to investigations in the algebraic structure of logic within the framework of non-commutative geometry.
+In \cite{ql_m-alg} the so-called measurement algebras, the formalism of which is weaker than that of Hilbert spaces, were explored.
+Description of the orthomodular lattices via the Sasaki projection is presented in \cite{ql_orthoposet}. \cite{ql_context,ql_contextual} are devoted to the analysis of contexts, i.e. the maximal sets of commuting logic statements.
+Different approaches in formal representation and formalism initiation for quantum logic (QL) have been explored.
+Investigations in categorical QL are presented in \cite{ql_categ,ql_categ_sem}.
+On the measurement-based QL and computation, which are strongly connected to projective operators logic representation \cite{ql_Neumann-2}, we refer to \cite{ql_rev_meas,ql_meas}, where the first one is devoted to the ``reversible measurement'' \--- a hypothetical operation allowing to ``look inside'' the quantum computation, and the second one describes measurement-based computation on graph states.
+Theory of finite automata based on QL one may find in \cite{ql_l-val}.
+QL may be interpreted as a language of ``pragmatically'' decidable assertive formulas, thus formalizing statements about physical quantum systems \cite{ql_pragmatic}. \cite{ql_and-then} is devoted to QL representation based on the alternative set of logic operations.
 In \cite{ql_lambda} author expands the $\lambda$-calculus on quantum computation.
-For some extensions of QL one can look in such issues as \cite{ql_temp,ql_en_conn,ql_mod,ql_mod_2}.
-For the computational complexity in quantum and classical logic (CL) calculus one can look in \cite{qc_k_i_def} or others \cite{qc_k_intro,qc_k_alg,qc_k_appl,it_alg_e}.
-Attempts in bridging semantic space and QL one can find in such issues as \cite{ql_sem}.
+For some extensions of QL we refer to \cite{ql_temp,ql_en_conn,ql_mod,ql_mod_2}.
+Computational complexity in quantum and classical logic (CL) calculus are explored in \cite{qc_k_i_def} or others, such as \cite{qc_k_intro,qc_k_alg,qc_k_appl,it_alg_e}.
+Attempts in bridging semantic space and QL are considered in \cite{ql_sem}.
 Quantum language investigation was made in \cite{ql_q-langs}.
-Based on these and not only publications we conclude that investigations in logic (especially the quantum one) are rather actual and are interconnected with different spheres of research.